esheldon/ngmix/README.md

 caveats
 -------

-numba is in heavy development.
+* numba is in heavy development.
 Currently the JIT object code is not cached, so there is a slow compilation step everytime the package is loaded the first time.
 Caching is palnned for the next major release, which will shorten the startup times immensely.
+* numba does not yet support inlining.
+Also function calls are slow.
+  As a result, my code messy, because the same bit of code must appear in multiple places.